Codebook: Cryptography

 nomenclators (named after nomenclator) were the most used cryptographic method.

-Codebook with superencryption was the most used cryptographic method of World War I.
+Codebooks with superencryption were the most used cryptographic method of World War I.

-The JN-25 code used in World War II used a code book of 30,000 code groups superencrypted with 30,000 random additives.
+The JN-25 code used in World War II used a codebook of 30,000 code groups superencrypted with 30,000 random additives.

 The book used in a book cipher or the book used in a running key cipher can be any book shared by sender and receiver and is different from a cryptographic codebook.

 Social sciences

 In social sciences, a codebook is a document containing a list of the codes used in a set of data to refer to variables and their values, for example locations, occupations, or clinical diagnoses.

 Data compression

 Codebooks were also used in 19th- and 20th-century commercial codes for the non-cryptographic purpose of data compression.

 Codebooks are used in relation to precoding and beamforming in mobile networks such as 5G and LTE.
 The usage is standardized by 3GPP, for example in the document TS 38.331, NR; Radio Resource Control (RRC); Protocol specification.